palladius/gcp-cache/README.md

 ### Phase 2: The big Haduken

-1. Re-run  `make seed-from-riccardo-other-script` (a form of the familiar `rake db:seed`  which sets correctly certain ENVs - this is what you change in case your installation is different path than mine).
+1. Run `make seed-from-riccardo-other-script` (a form of the familiar `rake db:seed`  which sets correctly certain ENVs - this is what you change in case your installation is different path than mine).
 It will look for the cache dir in (1) and stuff in here populated by (2)/(3).
 Awesome.
 Dont believe me?
 You should.

 See if you get any data with `make show-data`.
 Sample result: